BurakErguvn/BurakErguvn/README.md

 # 💫 About Me:
 🖥️ Student of C.E.
-I am interested in AI and data science 🐍
+I am interested in Blockchain

 ## 🌐 Socials: